hsuanhauliu/live-filter/README.md

 - OpenCV >= 4.1.1.26
 - Numpy >= 1.17.3

+Also, download the shape_predictor_68_face_landmarks.dat from [here](https://github.com/davisking/dlib-models).
+Place the file in live_filter/filters/models/dlib folder.

 ### Installation

 A step by step series of examples that tell you how to get a development env running.